thejoshwolfe/poaf/README.md

 And now to talk about the most fundamental problems with the format, which is that both the APPNOTE document and the format itself are ambiguous.
 Ambiguity means that the same ZIP file could be read by two different ZIP readers and found to contain completely different contents.
-And ambiguity in the specification means that the implementors of both readers could reasonably believe that theirs is the more compliant and correct interpretation.
+And ambiguity in the specification means that the implementers of both readers could reasonably believe that theirs is the more compliant and correct interpretation.
 Ambiguity is a serious problem, not just for bug-free usability, but for security.
 If a security scanner finds that an archive contains one set of contents, and then an application finds a different set of contents, you can see how that would lead to problems.
 This [actually happened in the Android operating system](https://googlesystem.blogspot.com/2013/07/the-8219321-android-bug.html),